v3sKer/zal-upa/README.md

 This is a website template for a CS:GO skin trading website.
 Please note that this is a practice project for college and is not intended for commercial use.

-### Features

-- Home page with featured skins and latest news
-- Skin inventory with filtering options
-- Skin details page with information about the skin, including wear, rarity, and price
-- User authentication and profile page
-- Shopping cart functionality for purchasing skins
-- Admin panel for managing skins, users, and orders

 ### Technologies Used

 - HTML/CSS